EShenoda/EShenoda/README.md

 ## About

-I am scheduled to graduate next month, with a bachelor’s degree in Mobile Development for the iOS & Android platforms.
+I have a Bachelor’s degree in Mobile Development for the iOS & Android platforms.
 Full Sail University has taught me to learn and apply difficult programming concepts in a fast-paced learning environment.
 There is so much more to learn and would like the opportunity to continue to learn and grow so that I can become a valuable member of your team.